 Financial benefits are available to people who are unable to work because of a temporary or permanent disability.
 The Social Security Disability Insurance program (SSDI) is intended to help people who have worked in the past.
 SSDI benefits can be a source of financial assistance to help pay for necessities when a disability makes it impossible for a person to continue working.

-You may be eligible to collect SSDI benefits if you have been diagnosed with a condition that makes it impossible for you to work.
+You may be eligible to collect SSDI benefits if you have been diagnosed with a condition that makes you unable to work.
 You should be aware that SSDI is a type of insurance that you have paid money toward when you were working.

 There are a lot of requirements and regulations related to filing for SSDI benefits.
-The qualification process is lengthy in nature, and both the Pennsylvania Disability Determination Services and the Social Security Administration (SSA) will scrutinize your application to determine whether you are eligible for benefits.
-Your age, work history, diagnosis date and treatment needs will be taken into consideration when these agencies are deciding whether to approve your application.
+The qualification process is lengthy in nature, and both the Pennsylvania Disability Determination Services office and the Social Security Administration (SSA) will scrutinize your application to determine whether you are eligible for benefits.
+Your age, work history, diagnosis date, and treatment needs will be taken into consideration when these agencies are deciding whether to approve your application.

-Gathering adequate proof by speaking with your medical providers can be confusing.
+Gathering adequate proof by speaking with your medical providers can be difficult.
 You may even feel physically unable to complete the application process because of the side effects of your disability.
-Hiring an attorney to help you with the process is the best way to ensure that your application will be complete and accurate.
+Retaining an attorney to help you with the process is the best way to ensure that your application will be complete and accurate.

 When you know your family needs your SSDI benefits, contact an attorney to help get your case approved.
 Attorneys who have handled SSDI cases in the past know how to take dependent family members into consideration when completing your application.
 The best interests of both you and your family members will be taken into consideration by your attorney.
 Get started today by scheduling a free consultation with an attorney at our law firm.